X-Ambesh/Object-Oriented-Programming-Using-cpp/Basics-of-cpp.md

 ---

-### To access the value of the variable whose address is in the pointer
+### To access and change the value of the variable whose address is in the pointer
 > Using dereference operator (*) operator

 ```cpp